Jeremiah 36 ~ Cutting to Fit

 “The practice of cutting God’s word continues.
 Today, some want to decide for themselves what is true and false in the Bible, what actually happened and what is only a fairy-tale story.
 Some want to decide what moral teaching should be kept for our present age, and which they believe we have “progressed” beyond.
 Some want to cut the biblical authors and books so completely that they have no connection or harmony between them.
 Then, and now, God’s word is cut before it is burned.”

-Regardless of your view or interpretation of the truth today, it doesn’t change the truth itself.
-Truth stands well outside of mankind’s ability and desire to alter it, change it, or make it more palatable for their cherished sin to walk in, sit down, and peacefully exist alongside the righteousness of God.
-Don’t let the truth be your enemy today because it doesn’t carry the message you desire.
-Simply let the truth be the truth.
-And in that commit to address it boldly, refusing to cut out what you don’t like, especially when the truth of God's Word touches spots in your life that are sinfully tender.
+Regardless of your view or interpretation of God's truth today, it doesn’t change God's truth.
+God's truth stands well outside of mankind’s ability and desire to alter it, change it, or make it more palatable for their chosen sin to peacefully exist alongside the righteousness of God.
+Don’t let God's truth be your enemy today because it doesn’t carry the message you desire.
+Simply let God's truth be God's truth.
+And in that, commit to address it boldly, refusing to cut out what you don’t like, especially when the truth of God's Word touches spots in your life that are sinfully tender.
 For you see, the truth, power, and correction of God’s Word is essential for those that desire to be molded and refined by the Lord and Savior they have committed to serve and follow.

 I pray today the truth of God’s Word is a good friend to you, guiding you in its perfect ways ~ Dan